gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 13: July 15, Monday
+**Today's Progress**: Continued to learn more CSS concepts such as Advanced Selectors and CSS Variables.

 ## Day 12: July 13, Saturday
 **Today's Progress**: Tweak the flexbox project and turn it into bridgeLedger project.